Samsung April 2021 update rolling out now to these devices - 9to5Google

 Galaxy S Series

 Samsung’s true flagship series is usually among the first to see monthly updates, and this month the rollout started on March 29 with the current flagship family, the Galaxy S21 series.
 The download on S21 devices weighs in at over 1GB and started in India, but has since expanded on a mostly global scale.
 The update has expanded to the S20 FE and S10 series, and on April 1 it showed up on the Galaxy S9+ in Germany.
-On April 2nd, the Galaxy S10 Lite joined the fray and the update was also spotted on the Galaxy S20 Ultra on T-Mobile.
+On April 2nd, the Galaxy S10 Lite joined the fray and the update was also spotted on the Galaxy S20 Ultra on T-Mobile and, days later, the rest of the Galaxy S20 lineup started seeing the update in Germany.
+Remaining regions should be pretty close behind.

 The full list of Galaxy S devices with the April update include: